 • Topical painkillers.
 These are medications that can be applied directly to your mouth sores.

 To help your doctor prescribe the best medication, it’s useful to give an accurate report of your pain.
 Keep a journal that includes information on:

 • How strong it is on a scale of 1 to 10, with 1 being the least amount of pain and 10 the most intense;

 • What makes the pain feel better and what makes it feel more intense.

-• Take several short naps or breaks in a comfortable chair rather than in bed.
+• Take several short naps or breaks.

 • Try easier or shorter versions of the activities you enjoy.